-Internship mentor: employee at the internship company who supervises and guides the trainee on a daily basis.
+Internship mentor: employee at the internship company who supervises and guides the trainee daily.
 Internship supervisor: lecturer of Thomas More who supervises the intern's internship from a distance.

 Internship coordinator: lecturer who coordinates all internship activities and back office administrative work.